dimakiss/screenshot-cropper/README.md

-# screenshot-cropper
+# Screenshot Cropper
 screenshot cropper is simple to screen shooter that crop the screenshot based on your mouse clicks.\
-Was made to make screenshotting more efficient
+Was made to make screenshotting and especially cropping more efficient.

 ## Install Requirements
 ```